-For use by the Creditors of the Company at a meeting ("151 Meeting") convened in terms of Section 151 of the Companies Act to be held electronically via a videoconferencing platform on Friday 8 December 2023 at 10:00am or at any subsequent adjournment of the meeting.
+For use by the Creditors of the Company at a meeting ("151 Meeting") convened in terms of Section 151 of the Companies Act to be held electronically via a video-conferencing platform on Friday 8 December 2023 Wednesday 31 January 2024 at 10:00am or at any subsequent adjournment of the meeting.

-I/We do hereby appoint:

-i ; or failing him/her

-ii ; or failing him/her

-iii. the BRP, who acts as Chairman o of the meeting,

-as my/our proxy to act for me/us a nd on my/our behalf at the 151 Meeting which

-will be held for the purpose of consider an X) dering and, if deemed fit, voting: (indicate with

-1. To direct the BRPs to adjourn the Plan for further consideration: meeting in order to revise the Business Rescue

-In FavourAgainstAb ostain
+I/We do hereby appoint: i ; or failing him/her ii ; or failing him/her iii. the BRP, who acts as Chairr man of the meeting, as my/our proxy to act for me /us and on my/our behalf at the 151 Meeting whi will be held for the purpose of considering and, if deemed fit, voting: (indicate w an X) • ourn the meeting in order to revise the Amend Business Rescue Plan for fu irtner consideration: In Favour Against Abstain

-2. Approval of the proposed Busine ess Rescue Plan, with or without modification:
+2. Approval of the proposed Amended Business Rescue Plan, with or without

+modification:

-In FavourAgainstA Abstain
+In Favour Against Abstain

-SIGNED at on thisday of

-2023.

-SIGNATURE

-Power of Attorney / Authorising Resolution attached (where applicable)
+CLONED on this day of2024.